TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

 - **G-Juice**: Pilots or passengers that expect High-G exposure can inject hypodermic needle implements in their arm or neck veins.
 These are connected with tubes to a G-Juice dispenser [#]_, that pours this substance into the body to mitigate the discomforts of exposure to High-G. The apparatus can be connected to an expanded health monitoring system that can check the user’s vitals and administer the G-Juice as needed.

-  - While connected to a G-Juice dispenser during High-G exposure, ignore the effects of the Conditions gained from High-G. You still lose HP as normal.
+  - While connected to a G-Juice dispenser during High-G exposure, ignore the effects of the Conditions gained from High-G (you still gain them, but they don't give **Disadvantage** to other checks).
+Sudden death from cardiac arrest could still be a risk, at GM's discretion.

 .. [#] G-Juice can also be injected with a regular needle from a standard vial, but the dose tends to be minimal, and its effect can last 10~30 minutes tops.